Cello lessons online

 - Closer view thanks to different webcam angles.
 You see even better than in-person class

-- Time saver, you don't lose time unpacking & packing, transportation.
+- Time saver, you don't lose time unpacking & packing, transportation and can warm-up.

 - From your practice room -> perfect during Covid-19 pandemia

 - You can watch the video of your class as many times as you want.